richardjl1234/cma/README.md

 ### User Guide:

+1. Unzip the zip file
+1. Go to the folder where the audit programs are unzipped.
 1. Make sure python enviroment is installed.
 1. Install the necessary packages by executing the following command:
 ```
 pip install -r requirements.txt
 ```
-1. Prepare the client statements document, and list of the artists name.
 1. Create the folder `input_data`, `output`, `output/debug`, `output/excel`, `output/pickle`, `outout/archive` and `log` folder.
 Run the following command so that those folders will be created.
 ```
 sh startup.sh
 ```
+1. Prepare the client statements document, copy the input file into the the folder `input_data`
 1. Setup the database username and password in local environment.
 When the application is running, it will get the following envionment vaiable value.
 ```
 POSTGRE_USER=
 POSTGRE_PWD=
 POSTGRE_HOST=
 ```
 4. Update the settings.py to setup the paremeters which are needed by the application.
-The following variables can be customized:
+The following variables can be customized.
+Most importantly, update the `INPUT_FILE`, `START_SONG_INDEX` and `END_SONG_INDEX`
 ```
 LOG_LEVEL=logging.DEBUG